paragonie/paseto/docs/RFC/paseto.md

 ## Base64 Encoding

-The payload and footer in a PASETO MUST BE encoded using base64url as defined in [@!RFC4648], without `=` padding.
+The payload and footer in a PASETO **MUST** be encoded using base64url as defined in [@!RFC4648], without `=` padding.

 In this document. `b64()` refers to this unpadded variant of base64url.